The Klezmatics Bio

 Throughout the years a wide range of lyrical ideas has inhabited the Klezmatics’ songs, ranging from contemporary issues of global import facing each of us to matters of intimate love, and from leftist politics to age-old Jewish mysticism.
 “From early on,” says Sklamberg, “even before we made a conscious effort to make the music our own, we decided that if we sang songs, they would be ones we believed in.”

-Live at Town Hall, the newest Klezmatics release, captures the group’s March 5, 2006 20th anniversary concert at the New York venue.
+Live at Town Hall, the 2011 Klezmatics release, captures the group’s March 5, 2006 20th anniversary concert at the New York venue.
 Recorded in conjunction with the On Holy Ground documentary, the set features a cross-section of music from throughout the Klezmatics’ history, and includes a lengthy list of special guests, among them previous members David Krakauer and Margot Leverett, who had never recorded with the band until this gig.
 The repertoire draws from the group’s earliest days and material as recent as the Guthrie adaptations.

 Says London, “We wanted to celebrate being together for so many years with everyone who has been part of our family.”